 Bonus tip: If you have debts with higher interest rates than your student loans (like credit cards, for example), it might make sense to work on paying those off completely first, before putting any of the following plans into place to pay down student loan debt.

 - Try consolidating and refinancing.
 What’s the difference between consolidating and refinancing student loans?
 Consolidating combines all your student loans from different lenders under one financial roof so you can keep better track of them.
 Refinancing is paying off all of your existing student loans into a completely new loan, potentially with a lower interest rate or a different loan term.
 Often refinancing results in reduced monthly payments and helping you pay your loans down faster.
 Refinanced already?
-You might consider refinancing again as interest rates have fallen across many lenders.
+You might consider refinancing your student loans again as interest rates have fallen across many lenders.
 In short, this step can keep more money in your pocket for other living expenses or financial objectives.

 Bonus tip: Keep in mind when you refinance into a new loan you may be required to give up special features of federal student loans like loan forgiveness and income-based repayments.

 - Go over your monthly expenses line by line to cut back on (or cut out) wasteful spending, such as paying for cable or a gym membership you never use.
 You should also take a full inventory of leisure expenses — like coffee, eating out at restaurants, etc. — and prioritize your spending to achieve your goals.